 It is Apache Spark’s machine learning product.
 It contains or supports all types of machine learning algorithms and utilities like regression classification (binary and multi-class), clustering, ensemble and many more.

-The name sounds interesting but this framework allows us to apply maths and predictive analytics to solve today’s problems.
-It uses some combines some cool features like:
+The name sounds interesting, but this framework allows us to apply maths and predictive analytics to solve today’s problems.
+Moreover, it uses some combines some cool features like:

 1. Best of Breed Open Source Technology.